Seafood Fried Rice

 • Wash the basmati rice and cook in an electric rice cooker by adding number of cups of water specified by the electric cooker.
 Rice should be light and fluffy.
 Keep warm in the rice cooker.

 • Wash and clean squid hoods under cold running water.
 Cut the hoods lengthwise to open up the calamari.
 Making sure to get rid of the clear and hard spine from inside the hood.
-Place the hoods flat on a chopping board with outside surface facing up and cut diagonally into 4 to 5 cm wide strips and then score the strips with a sharp knife in crosshatch parallel lines.
+Place the hoods flat on a chopping board with outside surface facing up and cut diagonally into 2 inch wide strips and then score the strips with a sharp knife in crosshatch parallel lines.
 Taking care not to cut all the way through.

 • Marinade the prawns with ½ teaspoon of salt and ½ teaspoon of ground white pepper and set aside.
 Then marinade the pipis and calamari with 1 teaspoon of salt and 1 teaspoon of ground white pepper and set aside.